flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 rejected, unless the submitter can demonstrate their ability to maintain it for the foreseeable future and perform runtime upgrades.

+#### Unacceptable software design practices

+Submissions that include antipatterns or insecure design choices, for example, disabling or ignoring security checks, insecure cryptography practices, exposing sensitive information, overly permissive configurations etc. will not be accepted.

 #### Extensions or BaseApps

 Flatpak extensions that add support for new languages, language